estebanarivasv/EmbdMoviesAPI/README.md

 # Installation and Getting Started

-In order to build the application with its dependencies (run it just once): `./mvnw clean install`
+- In order to build the application with its dependencies (run it just once): `./mvnw clean install`

-In order to run the API: `./mvnw spring-boot:run`
+- In order to run the API: `./mvnw spring-boot:run`
+- In order to run the API in debug mode: `./mvnw spring-boot:run -X`